ʻIolani Palace: Pohukaina and the House of Kamehameha

 In the early 19th century, the site of ʻIolani Palace was near an ancient burial site known as Pohukaina.
 It is believed to be the name of a chief (sometimes spelled Pahukaina) who according to legend chose a cave in Kanehoalani in the Koʻolau Range for his resting place.
-The land belonged to Kekauluohi, who later served as Kuhina Nui.
+The land belonged to Kekāuluohi, who later served as Kuhina Nui.
 She lived there with her husband Charles Kanaina.
-Kekūanaōʻa, a chief who served as Governor of Oʻahu, also had his home, called Haliimaile, just west of Kekauluohi's home.
+Kekūanaōʻa, a chief who served as Governor of Oʻahu, also had his home, called Haliʻimaile, just west of Kekāuluohi's home.
 Another chief, Keoni Ana, lived in Kīnaʻu Hale (which was later converted into the residence of the royal chamberlain), all members of the House of Kamehameha.

 Kekāuluohi and Kanaʻina's original home was similar to that of the other estates in the neighborhood consisting of small buildings used for different purposes.
 The sitting and sleeping area had a folding door entrance of green painted wood under glass upper panels.
 The house had two rooms separated by a festooned tent door of chintz fabric and was carpeted with hand crafted makaloa mats.
 In the front was a lounge area opposite a sideboard and mirror.
 In the middle they placed a semi circle of armchairs with a center table where the couple would write.
 Four matching cabinet-bookshelves with glass doors were set in each corner of the room with silk scarves hanging from each.
 In his book, A visit to the South Seas, in the U.S. Ship Vincennes: during the years 1829 and 1830, Charles Samuel Stewart describes the area and homes in detail.

 Next to Kekāuluohi and Kanaʻina's home was an old estate that had been demolished called Hanailoia.
 According to oral history, Hanailoia was the former site of a destroyed heiau called Kaʻahaimauli.